Introduction to Version Control#

 Course Objectives#

-Basic familiarity of working at a Unix command line (e.g. Apple Terminal, a terminal running Bash) is helpful but not essential.
-We have included a cheat sheet on basic commands that will be useful for this course on the resources page.
-A good introduction to this topic more generally can be found at the sister course Introduction to Unix Shell.
+Familiarity of working at a Unix command line (e.g. Apple Terminal, a terminal running Bash) is helpful but not essential.
+A good introduction to this topic more generally can be found at the sister course - Introduction to Unix.

 Installation Guide#

-In order to fully participate in this course, you should make sure you have the following in place before the first workshop.
+In order to fully participate in this course, you should make sure you have the following in place before the first workshop, with each step described below.

 This page gives more details on these requirements.